GregDavidson/wicci-core-S0_lib/README.md

 * An extensible Web-Server implemented *in the database*
 * Support for Business Logic *in the database*
 * And more!

+## What's a Wicci System again and what's with the name?

+The Wicci System is an Extended Relational Database System with Web interface which supports putting more or even all of a project's business logic *in the database*.

+The Wicci System is currently implemented as PostgreSQL extensions although it could be ported to work with other RDBMSs.

+The original Wicci System was designed as a platform to allow building much better community Wiki systems.
+The Wicci system is an excellent platform for Wikis and an unlimited range of other database-oriented applications and services which need to support

+* documents with multiple views
+* forks and joins
+* community collaboration
+* etc.

+The word *Wicci* is a pun on *Wiki*, pronounced like *witchy*.

+Possible Acronyms:

+* Web Interface to Collaborative Community Intelligence

 ## Directory: ~/.Wicci/Core
 Contains: Source files for Wicci Core within PostgreSQL